 Prague is a great place to spend Christmas!
 Both Christmas day and the season leading up to it there is a great vibe everywhere with beautiful decorations and twinkling lights and of course massive Christmas trees.
 They have their fair share of Christmas markets, as well.
 The main one is in the Old Town Square but we loved the one in the Prague Castle too!
 It’s in the shadow of the Saint Vitus Cathedral, which is definitely worth going into for its amazing stained glass.

-To answer the questions we had: most things are open until sometime on Christmas Eve, many regular stores shut down for Christmas Day and the day after Christmas (Second Christmas or Boxing Day depending on what you called it!).
+To answer the questions we had: most things are open until sometime on Christmas Eve, many regular stores shut down for Christmas Day in Prague — and the day after Christmas (Second Christmas or Boxing Day depending on what you called it!).
 The Christmas markets are actually open on Christmas day, but they closed early on Christmas Eve.

 Public transit does keep running, maybe a bit slower, but it’s there.
 However, Prague is a very walkable city.
 Stay on either side of the river and you can easily mosey around to the main attractions and sights.
 It’s worth the walk just to take it all in.